 11 rags arranged so that everyone gets a chance to play interesting licks!
 This string ensemble collection can be played as a quartet with violin 1, violin 2, viola, and cello or as a quintet with bass.
 It is also suitable for string orchestra.

-The following tunes were written by Deborah Greenblatt and arranged for Violin 1, Violin 2, Viola, with optional Bass.
+The following tunes were written by Deborah Greenblatt and arranged for Violin 1, Violin 2, Viola, and Cello, with optional Bass.
 The score and parts are available as PDF files with permission for you to print as many parts as needed for your group to perform the arrangement.

 Alice Johnson’s Jig for Singing String Orchestra